Core-i99/DELL-G15-5510-ALCPlugFix/README.md

 ALCPlugFix configuration for DELL G15 5510

 Cetrain codecs need verb commands to be send when pluggin in headphones, and when waking up after sleep.
 Seen on this DELL G15 5510 with ALC 295 there will be only a crackling sound without sending those verb commands.
+The config file for ALCPlugFix is included in this repostory.

 | Info          | Detail        | Comment |
 | ------------- | ------------- | ------- |